Alexander Suvorov: Suvorov's art of war

-Russians have long cherished the memory of Suvorov as a great general.
+In 1799, Napoleon himself warned the Directory that they would not be able to stop Suvorov unless they found generals with "special skill in fighting him".
+In 1807, Macdonald declared to the Russian ambassador at a reception with Napoleon and a crowd around that "This crew would never have seen the Tuileries if you had had a second Suvorov".

 While on a campaign, he reportedly lived as a private soldier, sleeping on straw and contenting himself with the humblest fare.
-Suvorov considered victory dependent on the morale, training, and initiative of the front-line soldier.
+Suvorov saw victory as dependent on the morale, training, and initiative of the front-line soldier.
 In battle he emphasized speed and mobility, accuracy of gunfire and the use of the bayonet, as well as detailed planning and careful strategy.
+His motto: coup d'oeil (glazomer), speed (bystrota), impetus (natisk).
 He abandoned traditional drills, and communicated with his troops in clear and understandable ways.
-Suvorov also took great care of his army's supplies and living conditions, reducing cases of illness among his soldiers dramatically, and earning their loyalty and affection.
+Suvorov also took great care of his army's supplies – what could not be done in Switzerland due to the Habsburg indifference to his army (see Suvorov's Swiss campaign) – and living conditions, reducing cases of illness among his soldiers dramatically, and earning their loyalty and affection.
+A master of logistics, Suvorov ordered his officers, quartermasters and doctors to keep the welfare and fitness of the troops in the forefront of their attentions.
+He severely punished, often with courts-martial, any officers who senselessly or cruelly drilled their troops or who failed to maintain his high sanitary and health standards.
+Although a strict disciplinarian, he took extenuating circumstances into account.
+Once a soldier or officer had been punished or reprimanded, Suvorov would do his utmost to rehabilitate him.

-He was seriously wounded six times in his military career.
+Suvorov "did not know retreat", he constantly acted offensively and in accordance with the situation was looking for a fight, not evaded it, but he did not overuse the battles, the fight always turned out to be appropriate, necessary in the operation, and moreover decisive; if he got the chance to confront his enemy, he used it with all the energy.
 Suvorov's guiding principle was to detect the weakest point of an enemy and focus an attack upon that area.
-He would send forth his units in small groups as they arrived on the battlefield in order to sustain momentum.
-Suvorov utilized aimed fire instead of repeated barrages from line infantry and applied light infantrymen as skirmishers and sharpshooters.
+He would send forth his units in small groups as they arrived on the battlefield to sustain momentum.
+Suvorov used aimed fire instead of repeated barrages from line infantry and applied light infantrymen as skirmishers and sharpshooters.
 He used a variety of army sizes and types of formations against different foes: squares against the Turks, lines against Poles, and columns against the French.